ArchitecturalBlogs/swapna/docs/_posts/2025-04-02-EventDrivenArchitecture.markdown

 ## Introduction

-Another topic on cloud architecture is Event-Driven.
-What is Event-Driven Architecture?
 Event-Driven Architecture (EDA) is a software design pattern in which system components communicate and react to events rather than relying on direct requests between services.
 In this model, an event represents a significant change in state, such as a user clicking a button, a new order being placed, or a sensor detecting a temperature change.

 ## Key Components of Event-Driven Architecture

-1. Events – Represent state changes or occurrences (e.g., "OrderPlaced", "UserLoggedIn").
+* Events – Represent state changes or occurrences (e.g., “OrderPlaced”, “UserLoggedIn”).

-2. Producers – Generate and publish events when changes occur.
+* Producers – Generate and publish events when changes occur.

-3. Event Brokers/Message Queues – Middleware that routes events between producers and consumers (e.g., Kafka, RabbitMQ, AWS SNS/SQS).
+* Event Brokers/Message Queues – Middleware that routes events between producers and consumers (e.g., Kafka, RabbitMQ, AWS SNS/SQS).

-4. Consumers – Subscribe to and process events asynchronously.
+* Consumers – Subscribe to and process events asynchronously.

-5. Event Store (Optional) – A repository to log and replay past events.
+* Event Store (Optional) – A repository to log and replay past events.

 ## Example Audio/Video Calls Event Driven Architecture